xil12008/ai_notes/Reinforcement_Learning/README.md

 It's also called "discounted" reward because a future rewards x steps away get "discounted" by a factor of $\gamma^x << 1$.

-The reinforcement learning aims to find a best policy that maximizes the expected "discounted" reward:
+The reinforcement learning aims to find a best policy that maximizes the expected summed "discounted" reward:

 $max_{\theta} \mathbb{E}[ R(\tau) ]$